mozman/ezdxf/docs/source/dxfentities/hatch.rst

         0   not associative hatch
         === =========================

-        Associations not handled by `ezdxf`, you have to set the handles to the associated DXF entities by yourself.
+        Associations are not managed by `ezdxf`.

     .. attribute:: dxf.hatch_style